jaidetree/book-report/README.md

 ```

-## What Next?
+## :white_check_mark: What Next?

-If there is the interest or more adoption of this library the next feature should be a function to extend the internal forms.
-This should behave similarly to clojure.test's `assert-expr` function.
-Users should be able to extend a map or multi-method to provide new special forms or replace existing ones.
+- [ ] Allow custom special forms and handlers
+- [ ] ClojureScript support

-Another area we could focus on is supporting ClojureScript.
-Please let me know if either of these features would help.
-If you have other ideas how to improve this library please create an issue to discuss it or a pull request.
+Please let me know if either of these features would help, or any other ideas how I can improve this library :smile:

-## Known Issues
+## :rotating_light: Known Issues

-Given the nature of this library and macros in general it's difficult to know how all code will behave within a lesson wrapper.
-If you run into any issues please report an issue.
-However, please note I may not be able to accommodate all edge cases.
+It's unknown how all code will behave within a lesson wrapper.
+If you run into any problems, errors, or unexpected behaviors please create an issue in this repo.

-## Contributing
+## :bulb: Contributing

-If you would like to contribute please create a pull request and explain what the problem is, what your solution is, and how your solution solves the problem.
+If you would like to contribute please create a pull request and explain what the problem is, and how your solution solves the problem.

-I'm also open to ideas, features, and code-review.
+I'm also open to new features, refinements, and code-review.
 Clojure is still relatively new to me and I know the source can be improved.

 ## License